 Anyone looking to clear pigmentation, brighten their skin, or improve the appearance of acne scars and pores.

-Individuals who have been on Accutane (isotretinoin) in the last 6 months.
+Those who have taken Accutane (isotretinoin) within the past 6 months.

 How Many Pico Laser Sessions Are Needed?